These photos are old, and the people in them may no longer be with us.

 gentleman with the mustache standing in the top row at the far left of

-contrast, here is a student group picture from the early 1960s taken
+is a later student group picture from the early 1960s taken

 in front of the church, which had been remodeled in the few years